-The Fashion Styles of Every Myers-Briggs® Personality Type
+The Fashion and Style of Every Myers-Briggs® Personality Type

 Can your Myers-Briggs® type give any indication about the type of fashion you like to wear?
 Which type is the most likely to wear a suit?
 Which type is most likely to wear athletic clothes?
 While everyone is unique and there will always be exceptions, certain trends tend to show up more frequently in some types than others.
 Let’s take a look!’